chiliang7/fpl_dags/README.md

 $ airflow standalone
 ```

-you should be able to login to the web UI @ localhost:8080 or something similar.
+you should be able to login to the web UI @ localhost:8080 or something similar and You will see the fpl_dags by typing the `fpl_api` in the search bar.
+Then we can backfill the data in the command line.

 ![Screen Shot 2022-03-18 at 4 52 41 AM](https://user-images.githubusercontent.com/17539049/158893333-db0eb6ae-4ab4-4f23-96a0-5ca2baf82a5a.png)